in North Scottsdale, AZ

-People lose their teeth for a variety of reasons.
+People lose their teeth for a variety of reasons and dental implants can help.
 Perhaps you had one or all your natural teeth extracted due to dental disease or lost several of them because of an accident or other trauma.
 It is important to replace your missing teeth as soon as possible.

 While you may only be considering the gap in your smile, Dr. Rick understands that missing teeth can cause additional oral health problems.
 One of the most concerning problems is that any open area on your gums can cause the other teeth to shift and permanently affect your alignment.
 Missing teeth can also cause facial sagging and make it difficult for you to chew your food or speak normally.
 Dental implants in Scottsdale, AZ can resolve all these problems.